Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Dispersive Estimates on Major Arcs

-We prove in this section $L^p(G)$ estimates of the Schr\"odinger kernel for $p$ not necessarily equal to infinity.
-Though we will not apply them to the proof of the main theorem, they encapsulate the essential results in the proof of the $L^\infty(G)$ estimates and are of independent interest.
+We prove in this section $L^p(G)$ estimates of the Schr\"odinger kernel for $p<\infty$.
+Though we do not apply them to the proof of the main theorem, they encapsulate the essential ingredients in the proof of the $L^\infty(G)$-estimate and are of independent interest.

 \begin{prop} Let $K_N(t,x)$ be the Schr\"odinger kernel as in Proposition \ref{dispersive for Schrodinger}.
 Then for any $p>3$, we have

 for $\frac{t}{2\pi D}\in\mathcal{M}_{a,q}$. \end{prop}